 The Grade 3 trails are suitable for most ages and fitness levels with some bushwalking experience recommended.

-Unlocking access to the southern section of the reserve, the trails also connect with the Kidman and Heysen walking trails, and the Onkaparinga National Park and Willunga Basin Trail for a more rigorous hiking experience.
+The grade 5 hiking trails are suitable for experienced bushwalkers with very steep and difficult hills: The 5km Forest Loop takes you back to the car park, whereas the 9km Wedgetail Trail connects with the Kidman and Heysen walking trails, and the Onkaparinga National Park and Willunga Basin Trail for a more rigorous hiking experience.

-The 3.3km loop on the south eastern side of the reservoir takes you across open plains, through forested areas and native vegetation, and is suitable for families with young children.
+The 3.3km loop on the south-eastern side of the reserve takes you across open plains, through forested areas and native vegetation, and is suitable for families with young children.
 The unsealed trails are suitable for walking and running.

-An additional 3km of new walking trails has recently been added to the reserve's total network, unlocking access to an additional 140 hectares of the site.
-This Grade 3 trail is suitable for most ages and with moderate fitness levels, and bushwalking experience is recommended as it has short steep sections and uneven surfaces.
+The 3km western trail is more challenging: The Grade 3 trail requires moderate fitness levels, and bushwalking experience is recommended as it has short steep sections and uneven surfaces.

 The reserve’s picturesque 11 kilometre Shoreline Loop trail takes you along the water’s edge, through a pine forest, native flora and open grassy areas.
 It takes about 2 hours and 30 minutes to complete to walk, with the Boundary Loop walk slightly shorter.
 Both are Grade 4 trails featuring very steep hills and bushwalking experience is recommended.